muritane/coordination-architecture/narrative_acceptance.md

 ### Test 1 — What enforces compliance?

-If the answer is "shared understanding," narrative acceptance is the constraint.
+If enforcement depends on shared understanding, the constraint is narrative.

 ---